Getting Started

 refers to number of teams, 1 team may be used for cooperative or free-for-all modes,

-refers to the number of players per team.
+refers to the minimum number of players per team.

 Our simple example demonstrates a cooperative game with 2 players.